 - What challenges did you face with your operations when you first started?

 - Were there mistakes you made that cost you money?

 - What needs did you think your business had when you started that turned out to not be accurate?

 As your operations plan covers a very broad subset of information, it’s easy to go completely overboard.
 Investors looking at your business plan don’t want to read your entire ops manual or policy and procedure handbook.

-Many times, subsections can be slimmed down with the bulk of the information being added into your Appendix.
+Many times, you can slim down the subsections by adding the bulk of the information to your Appendix.
 If the subsections are more than a page long, that’s a good indicator that you need to start editing.

 A strong operations plan can be an important factor when investors and bankers are deciding whether to move ahead.
 By showing you’ve given plenty of thought to the daily reality of running your business, you’ll instill confidence that you’ve got everything you need to be as successful as possible.